DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the teachings of Venema1996 because Venema1996 teach that the peptide (eNOS residues 493-512) is a potent inhibitor of CaM mediated activation of nitric oxide synthase and has nM dissociation constants for CaM binding (abstract).
 With respect to the length of the peptide, Venema1996 teach the identification of amino acids essential for CaM binding the eNOS CaM-binding domain (page 6439).
 In table I, Venema1996 shows amino acids believed to be critical for binding activity which includes residues at positions numbered 1, 8 and 13-14.
 For bov eNOS 493-512 the residues correspond to FKEVANAVKISASL (Table I).
 Thus one would have been motivated to make peptides including the critical residues including FKEVANAVKISASL and FKEVANAVKISASLM.
 Based on the known functionality one would have been motivated to use such peptide for applications where such function is desired.
 Lowry teach that eNOS and CaM interact in cells (figure 1b) and show that high output of nitric oxide (NO) can impair cell migration and prevent proper angiogenesis and wound healing (figure 13 and last complete paragraph on page 4190).
 Lowry mentions blocking NO with an eNOS inhibitor (abstract).
 Lowry teach that the significance relates to eNOS derived NO impairing angiogenesis and wound healing (abstract).
 Thus one would have been motivated to make a peptide for such application.
 Since Lowry shows the eNOS CaM interaction inside cells (figure 13b) one would have been motivated to prepare the peptide for such purpose.
 Nelson teach that cell penetrating peptides such as TAT are known to be conjugated to biomolecules for delivery into cells (first paragraph after abstract).
 Nelson teach that studies suggest that conjugated peptides insert into membranes by virtue of the myristoyl tag (first paragraph on page 14772).
 Nelson teach that a peptide with a terminal amino acid that was myristoylated was efficiently loaded into cells (first complete paragraph on page 14774 and figure 2).
 Nelson teach that the myristate group may provide advantages to CPPs including a more effective distribution within the cell (last complete paragraph on page 14779).
 Thus one would have been motivated to add a myristoyl tag (or a TAT sequence) to either terminal end of the peptide of Venema1996 resulting in myr-FKEVANAVKISASL and myr-FKEVANAVKISASLM.
 One would have had a reasonable expectation of success since Nelson teach methods of preparing the peptides (page 14772 2nd column 1st paragraph).

-In relation to claims 1, 4-5 and 13, as discussed above the prior art suggest myr-FKEVANAVKISASL and myr-FKEVANAVKISASLM which are 14 and 15 amino acids in length and comprise instant SEQ ID NO:1 and contain a lipid (myr) which is not naturally associated with the peptide. myr-FKEVANAVKISASLM is instant SEQ ID NO:62 recited in claim 5 and comprises SEQ ID NO:3 of claim 4.
+In relation to claim 5, as discussed above the prior art suggest myr-FKEVANAVKISASLM which is 15 amino acids in length and is recited in claim 5 and contains a lipid (myr) which is not naturally associated with the peptide. myr-FKEVANAVKISASLM is instant SEQ ID NO:62 recited in claim 5.

 Response to Arguments - 103